-These procedures may decrease or eliminate pain associated with a thoracic or lumbar vertebral compression fracture.
+These three procedures may reduce or alleviate back pain caused by a thoracic or lumbar vertebral compression fracture.
 With kyphoplasty or vertebroplasty, there is a risk of bone cement migrating out of place (called extravasation).
-As with any surgical procedure, there are risks such as infection.
-Your interventional physician or surgeon will explain each procedure's benefits and risks.
+As with any surgical procedure, there are risks, such as infection.
+Your interventional physician or spine surgeon will explain the recommended procedure's benefits and risks.

 Sometimes, a vertebral compression fracture does not heal properly.
 In such a case, your spine surgeon may recommend a procedure that includes spinal fusion.
 Spinal fusion joins two or more vertebrae together.
 The surgical procedure may include instrumentation (eg, screws, rods, interbody devices) and bone graft.
 Once again, your spine surgeon will explain the purpose and goals of the recommended procedure, including the benefits and risks to help you make an informed decision about your health care.